r-kan/Quant-in-R/README.md

 # Quant-in-R
-simple financial applications &amp; analysis programs written in R language
+Simple financial applications &amp; analysis programs written in R language

 <a href='http://url_to_be_announced'>SHY: The 'SHarpe Yield' Strategy</a>